garfix/nligems/doc/aspects.md

 Generic representations have the advantage of reuse: the same ontology may be used in other fields.
 Domain specific ontologies have the advantage that they restrict ambiguity.
 A word in a domain most often means just a single thing.
 A domain specific model is simpler to create, because the question of how generic each item is does not play a part.

+## Completeness

+In every part of the system, one can ask if it is "complete".
+Are all words in the lexicon?
+Are all necessary rules in the grammar?
+Are all database mappings present?

+As long as a part is incomplete, how is this communicated to the user?

 ## Synchronicity

 Parts of a system may respond to a request immediately, or require input from a third party that take some time.